rgeraldes24/hyperion/docs/introduction-to-smart-contracts.rst

 Different QRVM-compatible chains might use a different set of precompiled contracts.
-It might also be possible that new precompiled contracts are added to the Ethereum main chain in the future, but you can reasonably expect them to always be in the range between ``1`` and ``0xffff`` (inclusive).
+It might also be possible that new precompiled contracts are added to the QRL main chain in the future, but you can reasonably expect them to always be in the range between ``1`` and ``0xffff`` (inclusive).